flyingpeach/flyingpeach.github.io/docs/mentoring.markdown

 My students can reach me via email or Slack.
 I will generally respond within 1-2 working days (often sooner).

 #### **Student responsibilities**
-Typical responsibilities include literature review, problem formulation, pen-and-paper analysis, coding (typically MATLAB or Python), simulations, manuscript preparation, and preparing talks.
+Typical responsibilities include literature review, problem formulation, pen-and-paper analysis, coding (typically MATLAB or Python), simulations, manuscript preparation, and research presentations.
 I will provide the necessary guidance on these tasks.
 I also expect some degree of initiative from students of all levels: for instance, before coming to me with a question, students should make a reasonable attempt to find an answer using the resources available to them.

 #### **Lab culture**
 I aim to foster a collaborative and inclusive environment for students to thrive in, regardless of their race, gender identity, sexual orientation, or any other demographic attributes.
 As such, I expect students to be respectful and courteous to their colleagues.